Michael Mann: 1967–1978: Rise to prominence

+1978–1999: Career breakthrough and acclaim

+Mann's first feature movie was the sports-themed Swan Song starring David Soul for ABC, which was filmed in April 1978.
+However, it was only broadcast in February 1980, after his second feature, The Jericho Mile, had been released.
+The Jericho Mile was also made for ABC for television broadcast in the United States but was released theatrically in Europe.
+The movie was filmed on location at the Folsom State Penitentiary, and won an Emmy for Outstanding Writing in a Limited Series or a Special in 1979 and the Directors Guild of America award for Best Director.

 Mann's debut feature in cinema as director was Thief (1981) starring James Caan, a relatively accurate depiction of thieves that operated in New York City and Chicago at that time.
 Mann used actual former professional burglars to keep the technical scenes as genuine as possible.
 His next film was The Keep (1983), a supernatural thriller set in Nazi-occupied Romania.
 Though it was a commercial flop, the film has since attained cult status amongst fans.

+His television work in the mid-1980s includes being the executive producer on Miami Vice (1984–1990) and Crime Story (1986–1988).
+Contrary to popular belief, he was not the creator of these shows, but the executive producer and showrunner, produced by his production company.
+His production company also produced Paul Michael Glaser's 1986 film Band of the Hand.

 In 1986, Mann was the first to bring Thomas Harris' character of serial killer Hannibal Lecter to the screen with Manhunter, his adaptation of the novel Red Dragon, which starred Brian Cox as Hannibal.
 In an interview on the Manhunter DVD, star William Petersen comments that because Mann is so focused on his creations, it takes several years for him to complete a film; Petersen believes that this is why Mann does not make films very often.